-All electric boats in competition must be equipped with a physical disconnect.
+All electric boats in competition must be equipped with a physical disconnect of both leads.
 The purpose of the disconnect is to stop the motor, disable the electric system and limit power to safe levels in the event of an accident.